Actindo-AG/Documentation/Taxes/UserInterface/01b_DecisionMatrix.md

 ![Decision matrix](../../Assets/Screenshots/Taxes/Settings/DecisionMatrix/DecisionMatrix.png "[Decision matrix]")

 - ![Add](../../Assets/Icons/Plus01.png "[Add]") (Add)
 Click this button to create an entry.
-A new entry line is displayed.
+A new input line is displayed.

 - ![Drag](../../Assets/Icons/Points03.png "[Drag]") (Drag)
 Click this button to move the entry to a different position with the left mouse button pressed.
 Drop it in the desired position by releasing the mouse button.